umbraco/UmbracoDocs/13/umbraco-cms/reference/management/models/mediatype.md

 # MediaType

-A MediaType is almost the same as a [ContentType](contenttype.md).
-I.e. a model / data definition for your media nodes.
+A MediaType is almost the same as a [ContentType](contenttype.md), that is, a model / data definition for your media nodes

 You can set icon, thumbnail and description.
 It is also possible to add groups and properties.